flinder/text_analysis_syllabus/syllabus.md

 ## <a name="Basics"></a> Basics

-Manning, Christopher D and Raghavan, Prabhakar and Schutze, Hinrich and others (2008). *Introduction to information retrieval*
+Manning, Christopher D and Raghavan, Prabhakar and Schutze, Hinrich and others (2008). *Introduction to information retrieval*.
+[Link](http://nlp.stanford.edu/IR-book/pdf/irbookonlinereading.pdf)

 ## <a name="Neural Language Models"></a> Neural Language Models